DORA Enforcement Active — Regulatory Assessments Underway

 Assessment Criteria: Resilience evaluation matrix for vendors

 DORA requires financial entities to model, simulate, and test advanced cyber attack scenarios specific to the banking sector.
-These scenarios go beyond theoretical descriptions—they must be executable, measurable, and demonstrate the organization's capability to detect, respond, and recover from sophisticated threats.
+These scenarios must be executable, measurable, and demonstrate detection, response, and recovery capabilities.

 Ransomware Attack Scenarios

-Ransomware with Identity Provider Compromise: Simulation of a ransomware attack combined with compromise of the Identity Provider (IdP).
-This scenario tests the ability to maintain operations when central authentication systems are compromised, including propagation through Active Directory and impact on MFA systems.
+Ransomware with Identity Provider Compromise: Simulation of ransomware combined with IdP compromise, testing the ability to maintain operations when central authentication systems are compromised.

-Core Banking and Payment System Encryption: Simulation of encryption attacks targeting core banking systems and payment infrastructure.
-Evaluation of failover procedures to recovery sites and restoration timelines.
-Tests must demonstrate achievable RTO under attack conditions.
+Core Banking and Payment System Encryption: Simulation of encryption attacks targeting core banking and payment infrastructure.
+Evaluation of failover procedures and restoration timelines.

-Log Compromise (Anti-Forensic Attack): Scenario where attackers delete or alter security logs to mask their activities.
-Tests detection capabilities without logs, backup log mechanisms, and forensic readiness through immutable log storage and SIEM integrity.
+Log Compromise (Anti-Forensic Attack): Scenario where attackers delete or alter security logs, testing detection capabilities without logs and forensic readiness.

-Transactional System Desynchronization: Simulation of an attack causing desynchronization between front-office and back-office trading systems.
-Evaluation of impact on positions, emergency reconciliation procedures, and market exposure management.
+Transactional System Desynchronization: Simulation causing desynchronization between front-office and back-office systems, evaluating emergency reconciliation procedures.

-SWIFT Cluster or Payment Server Failure: Scenario of major failure affecting SWIFT messaging systems or critical payment servers.
-Testing of failover procedures, correspondent bank communications, and alternative payment routing capabilities.
+SWIFT Cluster Failure: Scenario of major failure affecting SWIFT messaging systems, testing failover and alternative payment routing.

-Simultaneous Cloud and On-Premise Failure: Scenario of concurrent failure of cloud infrastructure and on-premise data centers.
-Evaluation of multi-cloud strategies, degraded mode operations, and true disaster recovery capabilities under worst-case conditions.
+Simultaneous Cloud and On-Premise Failure: Scenario of concurrent failure, evaluating multi-cloud strategies and true disaster recovery capabilities.

 Ready to Test Your Cyber Resilience?